-Neighbours on the narrow road is a hymn written by Dr Margaret Batty, a member at City of Edinburgh Methodist Church.
+Neighbours on the narrow road is a hymn written by Dr Margaret Batty, who was a member at City of Edinburgh Methodist Church.
 She kindly asked me to write a tune for it.
 I wrote two tunes, and asked her to choose between them.
 She chose the tune I had named Narrow Road.

 This recording was made by Octave, a small choir (10 voices) in which I sang.
 The instrumental backing is synthesised.

 Neighbours on the narrow road,